Leonardus

 Project Goal

-paradigm and provides a concise and expressive environment for learning and
+JupyterLab and Docker, and provides a concise and expressive environment

 The project name is a nod to Leonardus Pisanus, who was named and